 – A smaller chance of damage to equipment and property.

-Where to Buy, Rent Or Service Your Generator: You are not only purchasing a major company asset, but most likely an item you will need to rely on for primary or emergency power at some point and time in the future, possibly in a crisis situation, deciding where to make that purchase is also a key consideration not to be overlooked.
-The seller’s years of experience play a major part in choosing who you are going to use in future for services and sales.
+Where to Buy, Rent Or Service Your Generator: You are not only purchasing a major company asset but most likely an item you will need to rely on for primary or emergency power at some point and time in the future, possibly in a crisis situation, deciding where to make that purchase is also a key consideration not to be overlooked.
+The seller’s years of experience play a major part in choosing who you are going to use in the future for services and sales.

 There are many definitions of “Great Service“.
 At CD & Power we are committed to the following principles that we believe add up to providing “Great Service” to our customers: